Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 10.
-We make exercise 5 a bit more complicated.
-Create a program that asks for a password to open a suitcase.
+We complicate exercise 5 a bit.
+We create a program that asks for a password to open a suitcase.
 The password is 7678.
-If it’s correct, it opens.
+If correct, it opens.
 But if after 5 attempts it’s not achieved, it locks.
-If you enter a number with more or less than 4 digits, the program will tell you that the password must have 4 digits and won’t count it as an attempt.
+If you enter a number with more or less than 4 digits, the program will tell you that the password must have 4 digits and it won’t count as an attempt.

 Solution: